 John can’t outrun his past—the cigarettes finally catch up to him.
 He dies at the Federal Medical Center where he has been incarcerated.
 Mob bosses like John know that men in their position often end up either 1) getting whacked, or 2) locked up in the can.
 Johnny Sac now gets whacked—by cancer—while locked up in the can.

 There is in irony to his early death.
 John hated the idea of performing the allocution which admitted the existence of la cosa nostra at his sentencing, but it was a required part of the plea bargain that would knock years of his minimum sentence.
-So he did it, despite his knowledge that doing it would anger and repulse many of his mob colleagues.
+So he did it, despite his knowledge that doing so would anger and repulse many of his mob colleagues.
 He may even have hurt his family in the process.
-(Any discomfort Tony may have felt, for example, about exploiting John’s situation to procure his home for Bobby and Janice at a deep discount would surely have vanished after John made the despised confession.)
+(Any discomfort Tony may have felt, for example, about exploiting John’s situation to take his home away from Ginny at a deep discount would surely have vanished after John made the despised confession.)
 But ultimately, the allocution was for naught; John doesn’t live long enough to get early parole and enjoy his Golden Years with Ginny and their daughters.
-Through his death, John Sacrimoni may have escaped having to do a significant amount of hard time in a federal penitentiary, but he could not escape the writers’ sense of irony.
+John Sacrimoni may have escaped having to do a significant amount of hard time in a federal penitentiary, but in the end he could not escape the writers’ sense of irony.

 As I mentioned earlier, we can take the episode title to be a punning reference to death, as death is the next “stage” to follow Johnny Sac’s Stage 4 cancer.
 We can expound upon the significance of this pun a little bit more because in previous episodes, Chase associated the “stage” with issues of meaning and mortality and the question of what may lay beyond death.
 In episode 4.09, Tony gazed at the empty stage at the Bing, perhaps reflecting upon the troubled life and meaningless death of stripper Tracee.
 And in episode 6.09, Paulie saw the Virgin Mary on the Bing stage, perhaps a reflection of his deep belief in the Catholic conception of the afterlife.